 The wellbeing of our staff is imperative and as a hospital we ensure that our staff continually have good hand hygiene, are fully vaccinated and where necessary, they wear the appropriate Personal Protective Equipment (PPE).

 We take the health and wellbeing of our staff very seriously, it is at the heart of what we do alongside the care of our patients.
-Providing the flu jab is also ensuring we maintain our standards throughout the hospital through infection control.
+Providing the annual flu jab to our staff is also ensuring we maintain our standards throughout the hospital through infection control.

 Infection control at Benenden Hospital

 Whilst not all infections are preventable, a proportion of healthcare-associated infections are.
-With that in mind, infection prevention and control and basic hygiene are at the heart of good management and clinical practice and therefore vitally important to the work we do at Benenden Hospital.
+With that in mind, infection prevention and control and basic hygiene are at the heart of good management and clinical practice and they are vitally important to the work we do at Benenden Hospital.